Incident Webhook (Incident Webhook/API)

 }

-Default colour for Tags:
+The default colour for Tags:

-To specify a colour explicitly for
+To specify a color explicitly for tags:

 "message": "Error rates higher than usual",